 - We consulted senior IHs and professors to understand the potential future direction for the AIHA brand.

 With that input, we met with a cross-section of AIHA members to further explore perceptions of who AIHA is today and will be in the future.
 An independent research company compiled perspectives from hundreds of stakeholders to guide sound branding decisions.

 Here is what you told us:

-- Members have told us that the term ‘industrial hygiene’ is confusing and misleading to both the general public and non-IH co-workers, leading to misunderstandings about the importance of our work.
+- Members have told us that the term ‘industrial hygiene’ is confusing and misleading to both the general public and non-IH co-workers, leading to misunderstandings about our work's importance.

-- ‘Industrial hygiene’ education programs are shifting to titles like ‘occupational health,’ ‘occupational health and safety’ and ‘environmental and occupational health,’ both at the undergraduate and graduate levels.
+- ‘Industrial hygiene’ education programs shift to titles like ‘occupational health,’ ‘occupational health and safety’ and ‘environmental and occupational health,’ both at the undergraduate and graduate levels.

 We heard you.
 Moving forward, you’ll see a pivot from the term ‘industrial hygiene’ to ‘occupational health.’

 A NEW NAME, A NEW LOOK, A NEW TAGLINE